 So you’ve finally decided to spruce up your garage by adding some color to the concrete and you want to find the best garage floor paint that won’t break the bank.
 It must be easy to apply and reliable.
 With so many products available today, it can be difficult making a good decision on which to purchase.
 So, let’s take a quick look at which type of paint is best for your garage floor and why.

 One of the biggest advantages to garage floor paint is the relatively inexpensive cost to completely change the look of your garage when compared to other floor coverings.
-But first of all, we need to make sure that you want paint and not an actual epoxy coating.
+But first of all, we need to make sure that it’s paint you are after and not an actual epoxy coating.
 If you aren’t sure what the difference is, then we suggest you take a moment to learn about epoxy vs. paint.
 If it is paint you are after, then read on!

 Best type of concrete floor paint

-Since paint is not as durable as other garage floor options, the key is to choose the right formulation for the best wear.
-There are generally two types to choose from – latex acrylic for concrete floors and pre-mixed 1-part epoxy garage floor paint.
-Hands down, your best choice between the two is the 1-part epoxy paint.
+Since paint is not as durable as other garage flooring options, the key is to choose the right formulation for the best wear.
+There are generally two types to choose from – latex acrylic paint for concrete floors and 1-Part epoxy garage floor paint.
+Hands down, your best choice between the two is the 1-Part epoxy paint.

-Typical latex acrylic floor paint needs to be retouched or painted over about once a year or so depending on how much use and vehicle traffic that your garage sees.
-1-part epoxy paint will last almost twice that long for an additional expense of only $10 or so per gallon depending on brand.
+Typical latex acrylic floor paint needs to be retouched or painted over about once every 6 months to a year depending on how much use and vehicle traffic that your garage sees.
+1-part epoxy paint can last almost twice that long for an additional expense of only $10 – $20 per gallon depending on brand.

 Best garage floor paint by brand

-Both products cover 300 – 400 square feet per gallon depending on surface porosity.
-They have a long pot life, meaning that you can pour the paint into a tray and not race to get it down on the floor before it dries like a 2-part epoxy coating sometimes requires.
+Most 1-part garage floor epoxy paints will cover an average of 300 – 400 square feet per gallon depending on surface porosity.
+They have a long pot life, meaning that you can pour the paint into a tray and not race to get it applied to the concrete.

-Your garage floor will be much easier to clean with these products.
-A soft broom works great for loose dirt and debris while a mop and mild detergent works great on the tougher stuff.
+One advantage with paints and coatings is that your garage floor will be much easier to clean.
+A soft bristle broom works great for loose dirt and debris, while a mop and mild detergent works great on the tougher stuff.

 A word about hot tire pick up

-Unlike a good epoxy coating, most garage floor paints will experience hot tire pick up some time in their lifespan.
 When hot tires sit on paint, the heat tends to soften the bond that the paint has on the concrete.
-The footprint of the tire eventually constricts as it cools which causes the paint to collect up with the tire.
-Then when you back out of your garage, you end up with a bare spot where the tire was.
+The footprint of the tire eventually constricts as it cools, which in turn causes the paint to collect up with the tire.
+When you back out of your garage afterwards, you end up with a bare spot where the tire was.

 This can be greatly reduced if you park your car on a mat, tire runners, or some other type of covering such as pieces of old carpet under the tires.
 If you do this, you may prevent the frustration that can develop from this annoying characteristic of garage floor paint.

-Choosing the best paint for your garage floor is important in order to get the greatest results.
+Choosing the best paint for your garage floor is important in order to obtain the best performance.
 Make sure you follow all manufacturers’ instructions to insure a successful installation and be sure to pay particular attention to cleaning your floor properly.
-If you do this, you should get great results and a much better looking garage floor.
+If you do this, you should get good results and a much better looking garage floor.